-We were informally advised in 2003 that the earlier audit matters related to GovConnection were referred to the Department of Justice for its review.
-Such a referral exposes us to possible civil damages for non-compliance with the GSA contract.
-Such damages can be substantial.
-We believe that we have provided adequate reserves to cover any claims as they relate to payment of fees required under the contract or any penalties assessed.
-We are in the process of settling this matter and have engaged outside counsel to assist us.
-On the basis of their advice, we reserved an additional \$450 during the second quarter of 2006.
-We have reserved a total of \$1,500 for settlement of this matter.
-However, we will continue to evaluate our reserves-as they relate both to the GSA audit and the Department of Justice investigation-in light of additional information that comes to our attention.
+We were informally advised in 2003 that the GovConnection audit matters were referred to the DOJ for its review.
+While such a referral exposes us to possible civil damages for non-compliance with the GSA contract, we believe that we have provided adequate reserves to cover any claims as they relate to payment of fees required under the contract or any penalties assessed.
+GovConnection reached a tentative settlement with the DOJ on the GSA audit matter and accrued \$1,050 in the third quarter of 2006, in addition to the \$1,500 accrued in prior quarters.
+We will continue to evaluate our reserves-as they relate both to the GSA audit and the DOJ review-in light of any additional information that comes to our attention.
 The ultimate outcome of these matters cannot be determined.
 Future events may result in conclusions that could have a material impact, either positively or negatively, on our results of operations or financial condition.
 We have no indication of intentional wrongdoing by GovConnection regarding the GSA contract.